Kevinpgalligan/EmojipastaBot/README.md

 instructions in the [PRAW docs](http://praw.readthedocs.io/en/latest/getting_started/quick_start.html).

 #### The scraper
-The scraper saves the data to a hard-coded location, you may want to modify it.
+The scraper saves comments to a hard-coded location, you may want to modify it.
 ```
 python ./src/scraping/reddit_scraping.py <client_id> <client_secret> <user_agent> <username> <password>